Varosync/Jinja/README.md

 [View Binned Errors Plot](analysis/binned_errors.png)

-* **Interpretation:** The plot reveals mode collapse behavior.
-When the true committor value is 0.5 (at the transition barrier peak), the model's error is minimal, indicating accurate mean prediction.
-However, for extreme values (0.0 and 1.0), the model systematically under-predicts (e.g., predicting 0.58 when the true value is 1.0).
+* **Interpretation:** Despite achieving a strong correlation (0.8154), the model exhibits mode collapse, with predictions clustering around the dataset mean rather than spanning the full [0, 1] range.
+Systematic biases are observed in extreme value predictions, indicating the current readout head is insufficient for fully leveraging the rich features extracted by the ESM encoder.

-* **Implications:** This suggests that the current readout head is insufficient for fully leveraging the deep ESM features, leading to predictions that default to the dataset mean and resulting in lower R² scores.
+* **Implications:** This pipeline establishes a foundation for committor prediction.
+Future work will focus on architectural improvements to the prediction head to enable advanced applications like free energy landscape computation.
+The results demonstrate that deep learning models can learn optimal reaction coordinates for GPCR activation, bridging 3D structural biology and 1D sequence-based language models.

 ## 4. Repository Structure